mooyoul/get-orientation/README.md

-// using Stream interface directly import { EXIFOrientationParser } from "get-orientation";
+// using Stream interface directly import { EXIFOrientationParser, Orientation } from "get-orientation";

 const parser = new EXIFOrientationParser();
 parser.on("orientation", (orientation: Orientation) => {